 There is no required number, but we suggest you stick to 2 or 4.
 Anything above 4 or 5 per team is not recommended as it can get a little chaotic.
 You can also make a game by yourself, if you’re up to the challenge!
 Join the GAMERella workshops to broaden your skill set.

-The rules for most game jams are as follows: if the theme is not secret (true in this case–the theme is inter/sections), you may begin thinking of how you would like to approach making your game.
+The guidelines for most game jams are as follows: if the theme is not secret (will be announced mid October), you may begin thinking of how you would like to approach making your game.
 All assets of your game should be original and preferably made during the jam.
 If you do not have a sound person on your team, generally it is okay to include pre-existing sounds form the internet which you have the rights to use.

 Yes, there are.

 We recommend Twine an open source, free tool for telling interactive, nonlinear stories online.
 It is very easy to use and requires no coding knowledge.

 Stencyl is another great tool to create games without code.